Vidita1845/SiemensAssigngment_Vidita/web_application_project/modules/README.md

 **Inputs**

-VPC Configuration
+VPC Configuration:
 vpc_cidr_block: CIDR block for the VPC.
 public_subnet_cidr_block: CIDR block for the public subnet.
 private_subnet_cidr_block: CIDR block for the private subnet.

-EC2 Instance Configuration
+EC2 Instance Configuration:
 ami_id: The ID of the Amazon Machine Image (AMI) used for the instances.
 instance_type: The type of EC2 instance to launch.

-Load Balancer and Autoscaling Configuration
+Load Balancer and Autoscaling Configuration:
 web_server_port: Port number on which the web server listens for incoming traffic.
 desired_capacity: Desired number of EC2 instances in the Autoscaling Group.
 min_size: Minimum number of EC2 instances in the Autoscaling Group.